From Bubeneč to Troja: An Idyllic Tree-Lined Stroll Among Villas

-This gate is part of the former Baroque city fortifications known as the Marian Wall; today it serves as a gallery and café.
-What’s interesting is that most of the buildings in this area were built between 1910 and 19145 as a “garden city” right on the former bastions of these Baroque fortifications.
+The gate is part of the former Baroque city fortifications and today serves as a gallery and café.
+It was right on these former bastions of these fortifications, known as the Marian Wall, that the villas now standing here were built between 1910 and 1914, designed as a British-style “garden city”.

-- Charlotte G. Masaryk Park - K Brusce St - Milady Horákové St. - Muchova St. - Pelléova St. - Villa Pellé
+→ Charlotte G. Masaryk Park → K Brusce St. → cross Milady Horákové Avenue → Muchova St. → Pelléova St.

 This Neo-Renaissance building dates to the late 19th century.
 Its most famous occupant was French General Maurice César Joseph Pellé, who was integral to the formation of the modern Czechoslovak Army (he scrapped the army’s volunteer character and created a regular army with a firm military order.).
 The villa now serves as a cultural and social centre for exhibitions, concerts, and seminars.